Qiskit/qiskit-ibm-provider/MIGRATING.md

    | IBMProvider(TOKEN, HUB, GROUP, PROJECT) | Enable your account in the current session and optionally specify a default provider to return. |
    | IBMProvider.active_account() | List the account currently active in the session. |

-1. `IBMBackend.run()` now splits a long list of circuits into multiple jobs and manages them for you, replacing the `IBMQJobManager` feature that was in `qiskit-ibmq-provider`.
+1. `IBMBackend.run()`, formerly `IBMQBackend.run()`, now splits a long list of circuits into multiple jobs and manages them for you, replacing the
+`IBMQJobManager` feature that was in `qiskit-ibmq-provider`.
 Instead of initializing a separate `IBMQJobManager` instance, you can now pass a long list of circuits directly to `IBMBackend.run()` and receive an `IBMCompositeJob` instance back.
 This `IBMCompositeJob` is a subclass of `IBMJob` and supports the